23003324/Multivariate-Linear-Regression/README.md

 Read the csv file.

 ### Step3
-Get the value of X and y variables
+Get the value of X and y variables.

 ### Step4
 Create the linear regression model and fit.